hugoscavino/was8-spring5/README.md

 means WAS will load its version of application server (EE) jars first and prioritize itself over what is in your distribution.

-For example, you may have one version of the validation api in your WEB-INF\lib directory but the class path will favor the WAS one first.
+For example, you may have one version of the validation api in your WEB-INF\lib directory, but the class path will favor the WAS one first.
 Effectively shadow-banning your version in favor of the JEE version that came with WAS.
 This make sense, IBM spent a lot of time certifying and testing their application server with a known set of javax.* jars and it wants to keep it that way by default.